MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 Of course you want to say here that you're in search of a full-time software development role, but try to make it a little less generic than that.
 Are you seeking a company that has a positive social impact?
 Are you looking for somewhere that will allow you to work with data analysis?
 Whatever it is, say it here.
 Examples:

-"I love solving challenging problems, especially the ones that relate to scaling and performance improvement.
-I'm currently looking for an opportunity to work as a Backend Software Engineer, in the SF Bay Area, that exposes me to such problems and hence allows me to grow as an engineer."
+"*I love solving challenging problems, especially the ones that relate to scaling and performance improvement.
+I'm currently looking for an opportunity to work as a Backend Software Engineer, in the SF Bay Area, that exposes me to such problems and hence allows me to grow as an engineer.*"

-"I want to be engulfed within a whirlwind of passionate people who are consumed by a desire to build something meaningful / beautiful / cool."
+"*I want to be engulfed within a whirlwind of passionate people who are consumed by a desire to build something meaningful / beautiful / cool.*"

 **Locations**